 The current landscape is that of an agency market in which the majority of business is placed through brokers and with regional insurers that dominate the general and long-term market.

 The Turks and Caicos Islands (TCI) regulatory framework is rapidly developing to meet the expectations of market participants.
 Recent developments in, and overhaul of, the companies and insolvency legislative regimes (which essentially now mirror the legislation in the British Virgin Islands), together with economic substance, brought about by the introduction of new legislation are live examples of the efforts made within the jurisdiction to streamline the processes and provide for greater stability, certainty and comprehensive protection of the rights and interests of various parties, including shareholders, creditors and other stakeholders operating in and from the TCI.
-A proposed new domestic insurance ordinance and accompanying insurance regulations are being reviewed by the government which would materially change the landscape and legal framework of the insurance sector.
-However, the new ordinance and regulations have not yet come into effect and developments are awaited in the next 12 months.

 17 Tips and traps